ome/ngff/rfc/1/index.md

 still no consensus, the decision falls to the **Editors** (R7) who may also move the RFC to the SPEC phase (S0).

+> 📂 Two in-progress implementations required for progressing to S1.

 Otherwise, the RFC iterates through the process again.
 If the changes made by the **Authors** are significant, **Reviewers** may be asked to respond again (R2).
 Alternatively, **Editors** may send the text back to the **Authors** for